victorGPT/Transcriptify/README.md

-## Whisper-OpenAI: A Python Script for Speech-to-Text
+## Transcriptify: A Python Script for Speech-to-Text

-Whisper-OpenAI is a Python script for converting speech to text, created using ChatGPT and OpenAI's Whisper technology.
+Transcriptify is a Python script for converting speech to text, created using ChatGPT and OpenAI's Whisper technology.
 The script has the following features:

 ### Features:
 1. Automatically compresses audio files larger than 25MB (because OpenAI only supports files under 25MB), allowing users to use larger audio files for speech-to-text.